Background

 The Plan of Action on Mountain Economy has been finalized by the Inter-governmental Expert Group on Mountain Economy (IEG-ME) which outlines the following 5 priority areas: 1) Developing Compact Mountain Settlements; 2) Enhancing Mountain Connectivity; 3) Promoting Clean Renewable Energy; 4) Protecting Mountain Environments and Ensuring Ecosystem Services; and 5) Fostering Mountain Tourism and Green (agro and forest-based) enterprises.

 BIMSTEC mountain area is home to vibrant communities with unique socio-cultural identities.
-The mountainous regions constitute a variety of population distribution patterns.
+The BIMSTEC region's mountainous regions show a variety of population distribution patterns.
 For instance, the Himalayan areas of Bhutan and Nepal are well known for their diverse cultural history and picturesque mountain communities, drawing both visitors and academics.
 On the other hand, the hilly regions of northeastern India and parts of Bangladesh and Myanmar are home to a variety of ethnic groups, each with its own customs and ways of life.

-Though India and Bangladesh have the highest populations among the BIMSTEC member States, only 3% and 1% population, respectively, live in the mountain areas.
+Though India and Bangladesh have the highest populations among the BIMSTEC member States, only 03% and 01% population, respectively, live in the mountain areas.
 Furthermore, in only 17% of total area about 9% Sri Lankan population resides in mountain areas, which is the second highest mountain population after Bhutan and Nepal.